go-vikunja/helm-chart/README.md

 See https://artifacthub.io/packages/helm/vikunja/vikunja
 for version information and installation instructions.

-## Requirements
+## Optional
-A database.
-Postgres is recommended, but any database (Sqllite, MySql, Postgres) supported by Vikunja should work.
+A different database.
+The Vikunja helm chart configures Vikunja with Sqlite by default, but MySql and Postgres are also supported by Vikunja and should work better if there are high performance requirements for this instance.

+Postgres is recommended for Vikunja instances with higher performance requirements.
 If you do not have a way to provide databases to your applications yet, Cloud Native Postgres (CNPG) is recommended.
 An example configuration, after you have installed [CNPG](https://cloudnative-pg.io/):
 ```yaml